Directed by David Solomon

 - Sex God: Both Spike and Buffy.
 Their night seems to have been a mutually satisfying experience, they were so into they didn't even notice they wrecked the house until the morning after.
 Spike describes sex with Buffy as a "bloody revelation" and he taunts about how much he made her scream.

-- Xander researches demons in Tobin's Spirit Guide.
+- Shout-Out: Xander researches demons in Tobin's Spirit Guide.

 - Shower of Angst: Willow cries in the shower the morning after she visits Rack.